hood-network/patchcord/README.md

 ## Caveats

 - Unit testing is incomplete.
 - Currently, there are no plans to support video in voice chats, or the Discord Store.
-- You must figure out how to connect to a Litecord instance.
+- An unofficial Discord Client is recommended to connect (more on `docs/clients.md`).
 Litecord will not distribute official client code from Discord nor provide ways to modify the official client.

 ## Implementation status, AKA "Does it work?"